 Hard side boxes can also be doubled up as camping chairs.
 They basically provide the ultimate convenience to a luggage loaded adventure journey.

-In countries like Vietnam, Aluminium boxes can easily be fixed and welded back together.
+In countries like Vietnam, aluminium boxes can easily be fixed and welded back together.
 At Tigit, we have had plenty of crushed boxes.
-In some parts of the world, they may be considered a wright-off, but here in Vietnam, we consider them cheap and easy to maintain.
+In some parts of the world, they may be considered a write-off, but here in Vietnam, we consider them cheap and easy to maintain.